drewdeponte/alt/README.md

 `alt` is a command line utility that attempts to find the "alternate path" for the provided path.

+The "alternate path" could be the test file associated to the implementation file you gave it the path for.
+Or, it could be a lock file for a dependency specification file.
+Or, it could be an implementation file associated with an interface file. `alt` works by analyzing the similarity between file names and paths to identify the "alternate path" such that it can be used across many different use cases.

 This is primarily intended for developers.
 It is written in Rust.
 Hence, it is compiled and distributed as a binary.

 It was originally written to alternate files in vim, but has no dependency on